akanksha260991/bs_docs_revamp_content/automate/debug-your-app/debug-failed-tests/console-logs.md

 <br/>
-You can access console logs in a session inside [Automate Dashboard](https://automate.browserstack.com).
+You can access console logs in a session on [Automate Dashboard](https://automate.browserstack.com).

 <br/>
 You can also retrieve Console Logs using [REST API](https://www.browserstack.com/automate/rest-api#rest-api-sessions):<br/>